OmkarPednekar/rust_cmd_todo/README.md

-Certainly!
-Here's a basic README file for your Rust project:

----

 # Command-Line To-Do App

 Welcome to the **Command-Line To-Do App** project!
 This repository is a part of my journey to learn Rust by building practical projects.
 The goal of this project is to create a simple, yet functional to-do list application that runs in the command line.